Elongated vortex quantum droplets in binary Bose-Einstein condensates: Conclusion

-\emph{Conclusion} We have proposed to use the OFR, modulating the inter-component atomic $s$-wave scattering length in the binary BEC, to induce the effective 2D nonlinear trapping potential with the Gaussian profile.
+We have proposed to use the OFR, modulating the inter-component atomic $s$-wave scattering length in the binary BEC, to induce the effective 2D nonlinear trapping potential with the Gaussian profile.
 It supports elongated QDs, including ones with embedded integer vorticity $S$, which are stabilized by the GP-LHY equations.
 We have systematically explored the effects of the modulation amplitude and width, as well as the total number of atoms, on the shape and stability of the QDs.
 The fundamental QDs with $S=0$ are completely stable, while families of the vortex QDs with $S=1,2,3,$ and $4$ are partly stable.
 Collisions of identical elongated vortex QDs with $S=1$ lead to their merger into breathers with the same vorticity, $S=1$, while collisions between the elongated QDs with opposite vorticities, $S=\pm 1$, are quasi-elastic.
 The moving OFR modulation profile can rotate the elongated QDs in the abiabatic regime.
 The application of the torque to the trapped elongated vortex QD sets it in a state of stable gyroscopic motion (precession).

 As an extension of the analysis, it may be interesting to consider more complex holding potentials, such as anisotropic ones, as well as those combining the nonlinear trap and vortex laser beams.
+Such modes with long inner voids can be used, in the context of the currently developing field matter-wave atomtronics, as conduits (waveguides) for linear atomic jets, similar to the concept of "light guided by light", which is wellknown in nonlinear optics \cite{Demircan,Vasa,Fang}.
+Magnetic-gradient/radiofrequency-mediated scattering-length control, combined with droplet-creation schemes, could simplify future experiments \cite{Carli,Sanz,Lavoine}.